 In New York in late December 1953 and in theaters across the country in 1954 a new picture premiered.
 The screen opens up on an empty country highway.
 The camera is low to the ground.
 A written prologue appears saying what you are about to see really happened in a small town and the public needs to not let it happen again.
 Then we hear the voice, Brando’s voice, he says “it began for me on this road…it couldn’t happen again in a million years…Maybe I could have stopped it early.
 But once the trouble was on its way, I Just went with it.”

-“The Wild One” plays like a later day version of a western.
+The Wild One plays like a later day version of a western.
 A group of outlaws come into town and cause havoc.
 The town’s people decide to take things into their own hands when they believe one of the young women, in this case young Kathy Bleeker (Mary Murphy), has been assaulted.
-The town’s men beat Johnny up but he manages to get away and back to his cycle.
-On the way out of town, the vigilante crowd chases after him.
-A tire iron is thrown, hitting Johnny who falls from his cycle.
+The town’s men beat Johnny up, however. he manages to get away and back to his cycle.
+Heading out of town, the vigilante crowd chases after him.
+A tire iron is thrown.
+It hits Johnny who falls from his cycle.
 The out of control bike hits and kills one of the kinder townsfolk.
-The county sheriff (Jay C. Flippen) and his men arrive and naturally arrest Johnny for murder.
-The townsfolk are so blood thirsty and law-biding they are ready to practically send Johnny to the electric chair until it comes out that it was the throwing of the tire iron by one of their own town people that caused the death of the old man.
-The sheriff lets Johnny go but not before spewing a morality lesson on the young delinquent.
+The county sheriff (Jay C. Flippen) and his men arrive and immediately arrest Johnny for murder.
+The townsfolk are so blood thirsty they are ready to practically send Johnny to the electric chair until it comes out that it was the throwing of the tire iron by one of their own town people that caused the death of the old man.
+The sheriff lets Johnny go, but not before spewing a morality lesson on the young delinquent.

-If the young in the film are wild and rebellious, the adults are shown violent reactionaries too willing to take the law into their own hands to fight for right, or at least their version of what’s right.
+If the young in the film are wild and rebellious, the adults are shown as violent reactionaries too willing to take the law into their own hands to fight for right, or at least their version of what’s right.

-The first film to directly deal with disaffected youth and the motorcycle culture, “The Wild One” was controversial for its time, conservative groups saw the film as a plot to undermine America’s youth and fear arose in some towns that some youth gangs would imitate what they saw on screen.
+The Wild One is first film to directly deal with disaffected youth and the motorcycle culture.
+It was controversial for its time.
+Conservative groups saw the film as a plot to undermine America’s youth and fear grew in some towns that some youth gangs would imitate what they saw on screen.
 In England, the film was banned by the British censors and not released until 1968!

-This was Brando’s fifth appearance on the screen and he acting is still powerful.
+This was Brando’s fifth appearance on the screen and he acting is still powerful to watch even today.
 Just watch the little nuances in his performance.
-They fill the screen each second he is on.
+They fill the screen each second he is on screen.
 Brando agreed to do the film after reading the original script.
 Always on the side of the underdog he, along with producer Stanley Kramer, saw the film as an indictment on society’s response to the increasing problem of violence among the youth in America.

 The film was not a huge success at the time of its release but over the years has gained an influential reputation beginning with Brando’s wardrobe.
 That young Memphis singer with the odd name of Elvis found an image to go with his music, leather jacket sales exploded across the country and posters of Brando became best sellers.
-Also in the cast was Lee Marvin, still in the early part of his career, here he appears as Chino the gang leader of a second gang.
-Many of Marvin’s parts at this time were brutal low life’s (The Big Heat) though here there are bits of humor in his performance that are missing from just about anything else he did up to this time but point his comedic ability that would shine later in “Cat Ballou.”
+Also in the cast was Lee Marvin, still in the early phase of his career.
+Here he appears as Chino the gang leader of a second gang.
+Many of Marvin’s parts at this time were brutal low life’s (The Big Heat, Shack Out on 101) though here there are bits of humor in his performance that are missing from just about anything else he did up to this time but point to his comedic ability that would shine later in Cat Ballou.

 The film was based on a real incident that happened in Hollister, California in 1947 over the 4th of July weekend.
-A story of the incident appeared in a 1951 issue of Harper’s Magazine called “The Cyclist’s Raid” by Frank Rooney.
-The screenplay was written by john Paxton and was directed by Laslo Benedek who previously worked with producer Stanley Kramer on the 1951 film version of “Death of a Salesman.”
+A story about the incident appeared in a 1951 issue of Harper’s Magazine called The Cyclist’s Raid by Frank Rooney.
+The screenplay was written by john Paxton and was directed by Laslo Benedek who previously worked with producer Stanley Kramer on the 1951 film version of Death of a Salesman.